rails/rails/guides/source/action_view_overview.md

 Localized Views
 ---------------

-Action View has the ability render different templates depending on the current locale.
+Action View has the ability to render different templates depending on the current locale.

 For example, suppose you have a `ArticlesController` with a show action.
 By default, calling this action will render `app/views/articles/show.html.erb`.
 But if you set `I18n.locale = :de`, then `app/views/articles/show.de.html.erb` will be rendered instead.
 If the localized template isn't present, the undecorated version will be used.
 This means you're not required to provide localized views for all cases, but they will be preferred and used if available.